Recommended before applying for LRAP

 To document your PSLF-qualifying employment and payments.
 Please do not submit this form to Berkeley Law–it contains confidential information and does not satisfy our employer verification requirements.

 - Access the PSLF Form

-- You should submit this form annually and every time you change jobs if you plan to pursue PSLF.
-The form will indicate you’d like to have your employment and payments evaluated to see if they qualify for PSLF.
+- We recommend submitting the PSLF Form annually and every time you leave a job.
+The form will indicate you’d like to have your employment and payments evaluated to see if they qualify for PSLF and update your PSLF payment tracker.